Physiology 101 - Introduction to Human Physiology » Fall 2020 » Lecture Exam 1(C)

 D. They can form different numbers of chemical bonds.

-E. They have different number of energy shells
+E. They have different numbers of neutrons.

 Question #6